-Sadly, there are still the few that go un-noticed.
+Sadly, there are still a few that go unnoticed.
 I have to check the surface of anything I place over the paper, just in case.

 When the inevitable does happen, I remove the body delicately with a craft knife.
 Do not brush it.
 The worst of it can be removed and then very lightly scraped over.
 Sometimes that’s enough.
 At other times I also use a battery eraser to remove the remaining residue.

-If that’s not enough, you have to treat it with damp towel or cotton bud as I explained earlier
+If that’s not enough, you have to treat it with a damp towel or cotton bud as I explained earlier.

 It should go without saying, but I’ll say it anyway, before you do anything, test things out first.
 Impatience is your number one enemy.
 Hold back and consider your options before committing.